colinwren/cartero-screencast/README.md

 	padding: 15px;
 }
 ```
-We are going to create a login form module that is used on the home page aswell as other pages.
-Our login form has some unique styles but it also uses the base from styles from the `Form` bundle.
-Lets create a `loginForm.css` file that has the login specific styles, a `loginForm.js` with login specific JavaScript, and a `bundle.json` file to list the `Form` bundle as a dependency.
+ We also want to include a `LoginForm` on our homepage so lets create a `loginForm` bundle, and our `loginForm` bundle has some styling specific to the `loginForm` so well make a `loginForm.css`:

 #### `assets/LoginForm/loginForm.css`
 ```css
 .login-form {